kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## BsmtFinSF2: Type 2 finished square feet

-skewness = 4.255261108933303.
+Skewness = 4.255261108933303.

 The data is positively skewed and may impact our model so we apply log transform. skewness = 2.434961825856814.
 After removing the 0 values we get the column with skewness which is less than 1. skewness = 0.9942372017307054

 <details>
 <summary>Code</summary>